 Mis à jour : 16 juil.
 2020

 As previously communicated, these national assessments will no longer take place in-person at exam writing centres but will be delivered remotely.
-Candidates will write their assessments at home using their own computers on the evaluation dates and times specified below.
+Students will write their assessments at home using their own computers on the evaluation dates and times specified below.
 The assessments will be administered through the D2L DropBox.
 To prepare to write your assessment, ensure that you have:

 · reliable Internet access